forefireAPI/forefire/paper/paper.md

 Internally these quantities are handled as *layers* that can come from Python NumPy array, supplied from input NetCDF files or generated on the fly by ForeFire (e.g. slope derived from the elevation layer).
 Once compiled, the new model is available in the scripting interface and in the C++/Python APIs without additional changes.

-Developping wildfire Rate Of Spread model was the original purpose of this simulation code and helped to iterate versions the Balbi Rate Of Spread formulation on real-cases studies in [@balbi2009] and [@santoni2011].
+Developping a Rate Of Spread wildfire model was the original purpose of this simulation code and helped to iterate versions the Balbi Rate Of Spread formulation on real-cases studies in [@balbi2009] and [@santoni2011].
 It also served to implement various heat and chemical species flux models used for volcanic eruption in [@filippi2021], wildfire plume chemical compounds in [@strada2012] or industrial fires in [@baggio2022].
 There is also a generic `ANNPropagationModel` that expects a trained graph input file that will be used in place of these functions.

 ## Batch simulations with the ForeFire scripting